RyanJarv/gocash/README.md

-This is a work in progress
+This was mostly just a side project for fun.

 ## Goal
 Redis like caching^Wcashing  service in golang